Earthquake Solidarity Fund: Rebuilding and Connecting Communities

 © Kültürhane

-We asked three questions to the initiators of the fund Yaşar Adnan Adanalı, Founding Director of Postane and Esra Kücük, CEO of the Allianz Foundation.
+We asked three questions to the initiators of the fund Yaşar Adnan Adanalı, Founding Director of Postane and Esra Kücük, former CEO of the Allianz Foundation.

 "One year after the earthquake, where are we?"